 When blood glucose levels fall below the Norm, the pancreas releases Glucagon, which acts in a way opposite to insulin:

-- It makes the liver to breakdown glycogen back to glucose which is supplied to the cells through the blood.
+- It makes the liver breakdown glycogen back to glucose which is supplied to the cells through the blood.

 - It inhibits insulin production